HoerTech-gGmbH/openMHA/examples/21-compile/README.md

    sudo cp example21.dylib /usr/local/lib
    ```

+### Compiling an example plugin on the PHL (Portable Hearing Laboratory)

+Please refer to the README.md file in the directory
+examples/33-compile-plugin-on-PHL.

 ## Compiling the example plugin on Windows

 1) Install openMHA as described in file ..\..\INSTALLATION.md.